jong1909/WPErado/wp-content/plugins/yith-woocommerce-compare/README.txt

 == Changelog ==

+= 2.3.1 = Released on Jun 5, 2018

+* New: Support to WooCommerce 3.4.1.
+* New: Support to WordPress 4.9.6.
+* Update: Plugin Core.
+* Fix: WPML table fields translation.

+= 2.3.0 = Released on Feb 2, 2018

+* New: Support to WooCommerce 3.3.0.
+* New: Support to WordPress 4.9.2.
+* Update: Plugin Core.

+= 2.2.3 = Released on Dec 21, 2017

+* New: Support to WooCommerce 3.2.6.
+* New: Support to WordPress 4.9.1.
+* New: Product SKU field in compare table.
+* Update: Plugin Core.
+* Update: Language Files.
+* Dev: New filter yith_woocompare_standard_fields_array to filter standard compare fields.

+= 2.2.2 = Released on Oct 24, 2017

+* New: Support to WooCommerce 3.2.1.
+* New: Support to WordPress 4.8.2.
+* Update: Plugin Core.
+* Update: Language Files.

+= 2.2.1 = Released on Jul 05, 2017

+* New: Support to WooCommerce 3.1.
+* New: Support to WordPress 4.8.
+* New: Russian Translation.
+* New: Slovenian Translation.
+* Update: Plugin Core.
+* Update: Language Files.
+* Fix: WPML and Add to cart action from popup.

+= 2.2.0 = Released on Mar 29, 2017

+* New: Support to WooCommerce 3.0.0 RC2.
+* New: Support to WordPress 4.7.3
+* Update: Plugin Core.
+* Update: Language Files.

+= 2.1.0 = Released on Oct 19, 2016

+* New: Support to WooCommerce 2.6.4
+* New: Support to WordPress 4.6
+* New: Auto remove from compare list for products that are private or were cancelled.
+* New: Add as default fields Weight and Dimensions.
+* Update: Plugin Core.
+* Update: Language Files.
+* Fix: Uncaught ReferenceError "redirect_to_cart is not defined" error on "add to cart" action.
+* Fix: Compatibility issue with NextGen Gallery plugin.

 = 2.0.9 = Released on Jun 13, 2016

-* Added: Support to WooCommerce 2.6 RC1
+* New: Support to WooCommerce 2.6 RC1
-* Updated: Plugin Core.
+* Update: Plugin Core.

 = 2.0.8 = Released on Apr 19, 2016

-* Added: Compatibility with WordPress 4.5
+* New: Compatibility with WordPress 4.5
+* Update: Plugin Core.
-* Fixed: Fatal error call to undefined method WC_AJAX::get_endpoint() for WooCommerce version older then 2.4
+* Fix: Fatal error call to undefined method WC_AJAX::get_endpoint() for WooCommerce version older then 2.4
-* Updated: Plugin Core.

 = 2.0.7 = Released on Apr 01, 2016

+* Update: Plugin template compare.php
+* Update: Plugin Core.
+* Update: Language file.
-* Fixed: Product status now updates automatically when the product is removed from the compare widget.
+* Fix: Product status now updates automatically when the product is removed from the compare widget.
-* Fixed: Redirect correctly to cart page after "Add to cart" is clicked if "Redirect to the cart page after successful addition" option is enabled.
+* Fix: Redirect correctly to cart page after "Add to cart" is clicked if "Redirect to the cart page after successful addition" option is enabled.
-* Fixed: Redirect correctly to product page after "Add to cart" is clicked when "Enable AJAX add to cart buttons on archives" option is disabled.
+* Fix: Redirect correctly to product page after "Add to cart" is clicked when "Enable AJAX add to cart buttons on archives" option is disabled.
-* Updated: Plugin template compare.php
-* Updated: Plugin Core.
-* Updated: Language file.

 = 2.0.6 = Released on Jan 11, 2016

-* Added: Compatibility with WooCommerce 2.5 RC
+* New: Compatibility with WooCommerce 2.5 RC
-* Updated: Change ajax call fron admin-ajax to wc-ajax
+* Update: Change ajax call fron admin-ajax to wc-ajax
-* Updated: Plugin template compare.php
+* Update: Plugin template compare.php
-* Updated: Plugin Core
+* Update: Plugin Core

 = 2.0.5 = Released on Oct 30, 2015

+* Update: Plugin Core
-* Fixed: After you remove product from compare, you can re-add it without reload page
+* Fix: After you remove product from compare, you can re-add it without reload page
-* Updated: Plugin Core

 = 2.0.4 = Released on Sep 22, 2015

-* Fixed: JS error when loading compare window
-* Updated: Changed Text Domain from 'yith-wcmp' to 'yith-woocommerce-compare'
+* Update: Changed Text Domain from 'yith-wcmp' to 'yith-woocommerce-compare'
-* Updated: Plugin Core Framework
+* Update: Plugin Core Framework
+* Fix: JS error when loading compare window

 = 2.0.3 = Released on Aug 21, 2015

-* Added: Compatibility with WooPress 4.3
+* New: Compatibility with WooPress 4.3

 = 2.0.2 = Released on Aug 12, 2015

-* Added: Compatibility with WooCommerce 2.4
+* New: Compatibility with WooCommerce 2.4
-* Updated: Core plugin
+* Update: Core plugin

 = 2.0.1 = Released on Aug 10, 2015

+* Update: Core plugin
-* Fixed: Compare table layout
+* Fix: Compare table layout
-* Fixed: undefined function unblock() in main js
+* Fix: undefined function unblock() in main js
-* Updated: Core plugin

 = 2.0.0 = Released on Jul 15, 2015

-* Added: Added new plugin core
+* New: New plugin core
-* Fixed: Error in class yith-woocompare-fontend
-* Fixed: Lightbox doesn't close after click view cart
-* Fixed: minor bug fix
-* Updated: Language files
+* Update: Language files
 * Removed: old default.po catalog language file
+* Fix: Error in class yith-woocompare-fontend
+* Fix: Lightbox doesn't close after click view cart
+* Fix: minor bug fix

 = 1.2.3 = Released on Feb 13, 2015

-* Added: Bulgarian Translation by Joanna Mikova
+* New: Bulgarian Translation by Joanna Mikova
-* Added: Spanish Translation by Rodoslav Angelov and Mariano Rivas
+* New: Spanish Translation by Rodoslav Angelov and Mariano Rivas

 = 1.2.2 = Released on Dec 03, 2014

-* Fixed: Shortcode compare
+* Fix: Shortcode compare

 = 1.2.1 = Released on Sep 17, 2014

-* Added: Support to WC 2.2.3
+* New: Support to WC 2.2.3

 = 1.2.0 = Released on Sep 16, 2014

-* Added: Support to WC 2.2.2
+* New: Support to WC 2.2.2
 * Update: Compare Template
-* Updated: Plugin Core Framework
+* Update: Plugin Core Framework
+* Fix: Fields orders
 * Tweek: WPML Support improved
-* Fixed: Fields orders

 = 1.1.4 = Released on Jun 30, 2014

-* Updated: Colorbox Library Version 1.5.10
+* Update: Colorbox Library Version 1.5.10
-* Fixed: Horizontal scroll bar issue: show at the end of iframe
+* Fix: Horizontal scroll bar issue: show at the end of iframe

 = 1.1.3 = Released on Jun 05, 2014

-* Added: RTL Support
+* New: RTL Support

 = 1.1.2 = Released on Mar 21, 2014

-* Fixed: WPML Support on Compare Widget
+* Fix: WPML Support on Compare Widget

 = 1.1.1 = Released on Feb 19, 2014

-* Fixed: Add to cart Button on Compare page
+* Fix: Add to cart Button on Compare page

 = 1.1.0 = Released on Feb 13, 2014

-* Added: Support to WooCommerce 2.1.X
+* New: Support to WooCommerce 2.1.X
-* Added: French translation by Paumo
+* New: French translation by Paumo

 = 1.0.5 = Released on Oct 14, 2013

-* Added: Persian translation by Khalil Delavaran
+* New: Persian translation by Khalil Delavaran
-* Added: Compare table title option
+* New: Compare table title option
-* Added: Compatibility with WPML plugin
+* New: Compatibility with WPML plugin
-* Added: Brazilian Portuguese translation by hotelwww
+* New: Brazilian Portuguese translation by hotelwww
-* Updated: Dutch translation by Frans Pronk
-* Fixed: Responsive features
+* Fix: Responsive features
-* Fixed: Dequeued wrong JS scripts
+* Fix: Dequeued wrong JS scripts
+* Update: Dutch translation by Frans Pronk

 = 1.0.4 = Released on Sep 04, 2013

-* Added: complete Dutch translation.
+* New: complete Dutch translation.
 Thanks to Frans Pronk
-* Fixed: Sortable scripts included only in the plugin admin page
+* Fix: Sortable scripts included only in the plugin admin page
-* Fixed: products list in popup don't update after have added a product
+* Fix: products list in popup don't update after have added a product

 = 1.0.3 = Released on Jul 31, 2013